Forskning på Kunskapscentrum för global katastrofmedicin

 - Moreover, to explore contextual and conceptual aspects of needs assessments and how their results may influence the international humanitarian health assistance response in disaster situations

 The resource scarcity that defines disasters brings with it moral challenges beyond those in normal healthcare settings.
-In disaster response situations, health care staff will be in new, often threatening situations where they will need to make difficult decisions to prioritize among overwhelming needs.
+In disaster response situations, healthcare staff will be in new, often threatening, situations where they will need to make difficult decisions to prioritise among overwhelming needs.
 Available professional ethical guidelines are of limited use as they do not sufficiently capture the complexity of disasters and the pressure responders are working under.

 Our research aims to better understand what determinants are crucial to moral stress and what can be done to prevent illness and suffering.

-- To identify and categorize moral challenges in disaster response
+- To identify and categorise moral challenges in disaster response.

 Armed conflict is human development in reverse.
 The full scale of conflicts’ impacts remains unknown, and fragmentation of research into multiple academic fields limits our understanding, that is why we are part of the Societies at Risk project.

 Societies at risk - anticipating the impact of armed conflict, is an inter-disciplinary research project that looks at the impact of armed conflict as an hazard, exposure and vulnerability.
 It considers the macro and micro effects on economies, health, water security, political institutions, human rights, gender equality and forced migration.